tp02ga/attendee/docs/faq.md

 2. Use the Makefile command: `make build`

-## Application emits errors when uploading files.
+## Application emits errors when uploading files when running locally.

 This may happen if the AWS_REGION is not set correctly.
 It currently defaults to `us-east-1`.
 You can set this in the .env file.